 “Crowdfunded funerals, believe it or not, are beginning to happen more often,” said Posey.
 He shared as an example the story of a gentleman who passed away after a long-time career as a favorite server at a local country club.
 A call went out to the community he’d interacted with over the years – and they raised $25,000 in one day to pay for his funeral expenses.

 But such success stories are likely to be in the minority.
 Indeed, between 69 and 89 percent of crowdfunding efforts fail to reach their target, according to one recent report.
-(Related: Guaranteed acceptance life insurance)
+(Related: Options for life insurance later in life)